kestra-io/docs/content/docs/11.migration-guide/listeners.md

 ## Flow trigger ✅

 To migrate from a listener to a Flow trigger, create a new flow.
-Add a trigger of type `io.kestra.core.models.triggers.types.Flow` and move the condition e.g. `ExecutionStatusCondition` to the trigger conditions.
+Add a trigger of type `io.kestra.plugin.core.trigger.Flow` and move the condition e.g. `ExecutionStatusCondition` to the trigger conditions.
 Finally, move the list of tasks from listeners to `tasks` in the flow.

 The example below will explain it better than words: